About the SEQSW

-Amy has been playing both the clarinet and tenor saxophone since she was a child and appreciated the extension that the South East Queensland Symphonic Winds provided her after high school.
-She has been a member of the band since 2009, predominantly on clarinet with the occasional dabble in auxiliary percussion.
+Amy has been playing both the clarinet and tenor saxophone from a young age and appreciated the extension that the South East Queensland Symphonic Winds provided after high school.
+Amy has been a member of the band since 2009, predominantly on clarinet with the occasional dabble in auxiliary percussion.

 Theo has been playing the saxophone since 2000 and is currently playing tenor in both the SEQSW and the SEQBB.
 He has been involved with SEQSW since 2006 whilst still at school and became a member of the band in 2009.
 In our wind ensemble, Theo is also the section leader for our sax section.

 Kirsty is our longest standing member of the band, having joined in 1987.
 She has seen the band develop over the years into the ensemble it is today.
 She is primarily a flute and piccolo player but has branched out into various percussion roles in the past and still helps out in percussion as needed.
 In addition to her current role, Kirsty has held other positions during her time with the band such as Equipment Manager, Assistant Musical Director, Acting Musical Director and Assistant Librarian.